 Skills Needed to Meet these Changes

 The training and education curriculum of the future LP professional is going to be broader and more business-based.
 LP leaders will need to be strategic thinkers as opposed to tactical thinkers.
 There is a greater need to understand the broader context of the overall organization to identify the risks that affect the company.
 This includes the ability to hold a conversation with anyone in the organization about basic business principles, including sales, finance, inventory management, and technology.
-As one LP leader suggests, “Education will be key, whether through industry-based educational materials or through formal education and advanced learning programs.”
+As one LP leader suggested, “Education will be key, whether through industry-based educational materials or through formal education and advanced learning programs.”

 By the same respect, with technology developing at such a rapid pace, strong and effective training programs are just as critical as formal education programs.
-This would include sensitivity training, negotiation and communication skills, social media skills, and may include other skill sets that we have largely downplayed in the past, such as active shooter programs and other initiatives.
+This would include sensitivity training, negotiation and communication skills, social media skills, and may include other skill sets that we have downplayed in the past, such as active shooter programs and other initiatives.
 Businesses are increasingly looking for more value from their people.
 Knowledge is at a premium, and now more than ever before we need to learn as it happens.

-This also requires a diverse team throughout the LP organization that can infuse different ideas and different solutions will make any team stronger and more productive.
+This also requires a diverse team throughout the LP organization that can infuse different ideas and solutions.
+Diversity will make any team stronger and more productive.
 Traditional LP talent will become less marketable and in demand, while analytical capabilities, business acumen, technical skills, and problem-solving at a strategic level will be highly sought after capabilities and backgrounds.
 A very selective process with regard to the personality and talent make-up of the LP team along with a diverse group of LP personnel that can bridge the digital and physical linkage will be essential.

-New Positions that Support Change
+New Positions to Support Change

 Technologically savvy team members have become vital to successful retail loss prevention programs for many years, primarily with respect to exception-reporting, case management, CCTV, alarm, EAS, and the variety of other resources and systems that we use.
 But as the retail landscape evolves, the LP practitioner must further leverage technology in order to adapt.
 Industry leaders anticipate that IT liaisons, cyber-security resources, IT experts, data analysis experts, video analytics, data security, and other technical support positions are likely to be a growing part of LP departments moving forward.
 States one practitioner, “The future of LP is heavily immersed in technology on multiple levels.
 Tomorrow’s, and quite frankly today’s, LP organization should have those on the team who fully understand and have a working knowledge of that technology.”

 By the same respect, hiring specialized subject-matter experts is not enough.
-There will be a growing expectation that all LP team members embrace technology and quickly adapt to the needs of the business.
+There will be a growing expectation that all LP team members embrace technology and adapt to the needs of the business.
 We need to have people who understand e-commerce and today’s technology from a cultural standpoint.
-Our teams must embrace and exploit the latest tools, such as smartphones, apps, tablets, and similar resources.
+Our teams must embrace and exploit the latest tools, such as smartphones, apps, and similar resources.

 Centralization of Responsibilities